chanced/labeler/README.md

 This is my first project in Go.
 I have no doubt that there are places that could use improvement and that the project, as a whole, could have been written more efficiently and cleaner overall.

+Having said that, I'm blow away by how performant Go is.
+I haven't benchmarked the package but the process is incredibly quick.
 Under the hood, each `struct` and each of its fields are analyzed and processed in goroutines, passing the results and/or errors through a `chan`.

 #### Motivation

 I'm building a project on Google Cloud Platform and the resources can have labels.
-I'm using the grpc clients so the response objects have a `GetLabels() map[string]string`.
+I'm using the grpc clients so the response objects have a`GetLabels() map[string]string` method.
 This package should be incredibly handy for anyone else on GCP.
-It should be generic enough to be utilized in other circumstances as well though.
+It is generic enough to be utilized in other circumstances as well though.

 ### Prior Art